Nancy-Muthinzi/ip3/README.md

 ## Acknowledgments

 * A big up to Moringa a School for the lessons on how to program.
-* Many thanks to my classmates at Moringa School for working together with me and assisting where the code didn't work properly.
+* Many thanks to my classmates and Technical mentors at Moringa School for working together with me and assisting where the code didn't work properly.